 Similarly, if you’ve already got a smart home setup (that also uses Alexa) you’re invested in heavily, the Echo Dot will probably fit in just fine, though there are tons of more specialized Echo products that suit you better if you already have a particular use in mind.

 Basically, this is the smart home beginner pick.
 If you’re not a beginner, or you don’t want to begin at all, this probably isn’t the pick for you.

-However, this isn’t the only beginner pick for smart home speakers—there are other options for other virtual assistant.
+However, this isn’t the only beginner pick for smart home speakers—there are other options for other virtual assistants.
 If you’re already hooked into Apple’s ecosystem, the Apple HomePod Mini is a decent bet.
-It looks a lot like the Echo Dot, but it sounds better and features Siri integration—unfortunately it’s also twice the price, running for $99.99 at Best Buy.
+It looks a lot like the Echo Dot, but it sounds better and features Siri integration—unfortunately, it’s also twice the price, running for $99.99 at Best Buy.

-People leaning more toward the Google end of the spectrum should check out the Google Nest Audio.
+People leaning more toward the Google end of the spectrum should check out Google Nest Audio.
 It’s a little more expensive than the Echo Dot too, but it sounds better, and it can make and receive calls over Google Duo, which is neat.
-You can find it for $99.99 at Google.
+You can find it for $99.99 at Best Buy.

 Frequently asked questions about the Amazon Echo Dot (5th Gen)

 Yes, the baseline Echo Dot is available in Charcoal (which we reviewed here), Glacier White, and Deep Sea Blue.